By: Susan Dugdale | Last modified: 12-25-2022

 Read these eulogies.
 They'll help you find a way to express what was uniquely special to you about your grandfather.

 In-laws.
 Father, mother, sister or brother-in-law, they've been the butt of jokes forever.
-That aside they're an integral part of families, and many of us forge dear, close bonds with them.
+That aside they're an integral part of families, and many of us forge a dear, close relationship with them.
 We love those people and love having them in our lives.

 We spend an enormous amount of time working, often in the same workplace, with the same people for many years.